 - Users need to understand what’s on each page, and a web designer needs to know what they are looking for or who their audience is.
 Understanding your target market will go a long way toward a successful platform.
 Each page should have an explicit purpose, and any extra information should go to the bottom of the pages.

 UI Design – User Interface Design

 While UX is focused on making the website or product enjoyable and “attractive” for the user via the look and feel, the presentation, aesthetics, and UI is the “how” of user experience and interaction.
 A website needs to be mobile and iPad responsive, so the focus is on aspects such as the scrolling bar on the mobile, the buttons, and clicks on the iPad or tablet, or just pointing and clicking with your mouse.

 This is all about how it feels, how easy it is to use, and how fast they can get to what they want.
 It is a purely digital experience.
 How does this happen?
 With a few things:

 - Know who will be using the website.
 Use analysis and research observation.
 Speak to those who will be the audience of that platform.

 - Before you design, you need to define it.
-Things such as tapping a button or swiping a website from left to right, or perhaps if you are a platform that helps people design postcards, the drag and drop function would be significant for images and colors here.
+For things such as tapping a button or swiping a website from left to right, or perhaps if you are a platform that helps people design postcards, the drag-and-drop function would be significant for images and colors here.

-The next time you hire a web design service in Chichester, you will have a better idea of what to discuss with them including the above two crucial elements of UI and UX, to make sure they are implemented onto your website.
+The next time you hire a web design service in Chichester, you will have a better idea of what to discuss with them, including the above two crucial UI and UX elements, to ensure they are implemented onto your website.